ricardoamaro/drupalci-jenkins/README.md

 ### Vagrant - Local development.

-The local environment can be spun up via the
+The local environment can be spun up via the following command:

 ```
 vagrant up